Table of Contents

 Where are we in 12 months, 2 years and beyond?
 What does it look like and how does it fit our organization, our people and our key growth strategies?

-This list is designed to give you a roadmap you can use over the next year.
-Print the list.
-Take it a week at a time.
+This list can give you a roadmap to use over the coming years.
+You can print the list, and work on each item per week or per quarter.
 Challenge yourself to complete each step without skipping any steps.

 When you take these actions, your people and your organization can grow immensely.